Rarely has a footballer leapt quite like Ivan ‘Bam Bam’ Zamorano.

 For football fans of a certain age, Zamorano’s quirky response to a shirt number switch-around at Inter Milan can be the abiding memory of a forward whose legacy is much, much more than that.

-Whether it was in Spain, Italy or his native Chile, there was a dedication and drive about Zamorano that resonated with the supporters of his respective clubs, a footballer prepared to run through walls for the colours he adorned.
+Whether it was in Spain, Italy or his native Chile, Zamorano’s dedication and drive resonated with the supporters of his respective clubs, a footballer prepared to run through walls for the colours he adorned.

-The forward averaged almost a goal-per-game in league and cup competition to attract European interest, but his pathway towards the top of the sport was an unorthodox route.
+The forward averaged almost a goal per game in league and cup competitions to attract European interest, but his pathway towards the top of the sport was an unorthodox route.

-Bologna struck a deal to bring Zamorano and compatriot Hugo Rubio to the club, but opting for the experience of the latter and sent the fledgling forward on loan to St Gallen in Switzerland, where his prolific exploits soon ensured a permanent move.
+Bologna struck a deal to bring Zamorano and compatriot Hugo Rubio to the club but opted for the experience of the latter and sent the fledgling forward on loan to St Gallen in Switzerland, where his prolific exploits soon ensured a permanent move.

 Forming a formidable partnership alongside Davor Suker for the Andalusians, he scored 23 goals in 63 appearances for Sevilla and began to establish himself with the Chile national side.